 Why instant 3D geolocation will become standard in airborne ISR

-For optimum efficiency during missions, data must be processed fast and presented visually to the operator for tactical use; and most importantly, it should be relevant.
+How can the system provide real-time tactical information?For optimum efficiency during missions, data must be processed fast and presented visually to the operator for tactical use; and most importantly, it should be relevant.
 To provide actionable intelligence, systems must present processed data instantaneously via a graphical user interface.
 Combining communication intelligence (COMINT) and imagery intelligence (IMINT) sensors with 3D geolocation technology enables instantaneous location on a digital map, as well as live video of the located emitter via the IMINT sensor.
 Systems must be able to rapidly provide tactical information on a single graphical user interface for precise geolocation, together with the communication intelligence and imagery intelligence sensor, so that the identified target can be tracked on the ground.
 Furthermore, to provide actionable intelligence, systems must deliver the big picture; detection capabilities must not focus on just one emitter and ISR systems must be able to detect various emitters simultaneously.

+Is the geolocation process rapid enough?Threat actors tend to minimize the number and duration of their communications in order to operate discreetly.
+As a result, opportunities to detect these threats are limited and airborne geolocation systems must be capable of detecting even the shortest communications.
+Let’s take the example of a walkie-talkie push-to-talk communication lasting two or three seconds: a fast processing system may detect it, but is unlikely to geolocate it.
+Operators therefore need a system that can detect that emission from the first burst, but also geolocate it reliably on a map.
 Moreover, most current systems rely on direction-finding technology.
 This means that airborne systems provide geolocation through scrolling speed, which requires either a few minutes to get a precise geolocation, or several flying airborne systems to cross-reference direction-finding data and provide faster geolocation.
 But operators cannot expect communications to last the few minutes needed to get a precise geolocation.
 Besides, the number of flying aircraft during ISR missions tends to be limited for cost reasons.
 As a result, ISR systems now require 3D geolocation, involving a combination of azimuth, elevation and digital ground mapping, to provide trustable instantaneous geolocation.